|

 Teepee Construction

-The wooden platform floor, to be rebuilt in 2010, rests on a foundation of pressure-treated 4 x 4’s and 2 x 4’s.
-The 15 poles supporting the teepee sit on the platform, not on the ground, and are lashed together where they meet at the top of the canvas.
+The poles are lashed together where they meet at the top of the canvas.
 Each pole is approximately 23 feet long and is 4 inches thick at the bottom.
-Two more poles rest behind the teepee and attach to the tops of the smoke flaps.
 Two shorter free-standing poles support ropes going to the bottoms of the smoke flaps.
 These poles and ropes allow the smoke flaps to be adjusted.

 The current 20 foot canvas is a solid tan to resemble the hides that the Indians used.
 Some past canvases have been painted with traditional designs.
 Canvases are replaced about every five years.

-It takes two people a few hours to set up the teepee every spring.
+It takes one or two two people a few hours to set up the teepee every spring.
 The first pole is the hardest because it has the whole weight of the canvas attached to it.

 Other Common Areas